-Graduate fellowships provide tuition, fees, health insurance, and a stipend for eligible full-time doctoral students in residence who remain in good academic standing.
-A student who accepts a full-time funded position is expected to devote full time to graduate study.
+Graduate fellowships provide tuition, fees, health insurance, and a stipend for eligible full-

 BGS and GGEB offer a 12-month annual training program for funded students.
 Students are expected to work full-time toward the degree and are entitled to take University and GGEB staff holidays and two weeks per year for personal vacation time.
 The timing of the vacation must be approved by the supervisor of the entity that provides financial support for the student.
 Students who have not yet passed the candidacy exam (see below) must receive permission from the Chair of the GGEB for any additional time away from the University.
 A student who has passed the candidacy exam may schedule time away only with the prior approval of his or her dissertation advisor, the individual who is supporting his or her assistantship or traineeship, the Program Chair and the GGEB Chair.